indy99/bitbot_binance/README.md

 Installation is done.
 # Configure first
 'config/config.json' -> enter your Binance APIKEY and APISECRET<br>
-'config/exchange.json' -> enter your parameters
+'config/exchange.json' -> enter your exchange parameters

 Note:
 This version makes order fee with BNB to less fee.
 So get some BNB before you trade.
 And activate this option from your account: